 Just install FoneGeek iOS Location Changer to your computer and then follow these simple steps:

 Step 1: Run FoneGeek iOS Location Changer on your computer.
-The default mode is “Change Location” which we want to do.
+The default mode is “Get Started” which we want to do.

 Step 2: Connect the iPhone to the computer using USB cable and then click on “Enter” to begin.
 Please note that you may need to unlock the device.
 You may also need to tap “Trust” if a message pops up asking you to “Trust this Computer”.

 Step 3: You should then see a map appear on the screen.
-Select the location that you would like to use and then click “Start to Modify”, your iPhone location will be changed to the selected one instantly.
+Select the location that you would like to use and then click “Move”, your iPhone location will be changed to the selected one instantly.

 You can also change the location on Google Chrome from the iPhone’s Settings.
 Follow these simple steps to do it: